4GeeksAcademy/machine-learning-content/07-ml_deploy/deploy-model-using-flask-and-heroku.md

 Save and close the file once you have finished editing it.

 Most of the code in the block above is standard HTML and code required for Bootstrap.
-The <meta> tags provide information for the web browser, the <link> tag links to Boostrap CSS files, and the <script> tags are links to JavaScript code that enables some additional Boostrap functionality.
+The `<meta>` tags provide information for the web browser, the `<link>` tag links to Bootstrap CSS files, and the `<script>` tags are links to JavaScript code that enables some additional Bootstrap functionality.

 However, the following highlighted parts are specific to the Jinja template engine:

-- {% block title %} {% endblock %}: a block that serves as a placeholder for a title.
-You will later use it in other templates to give a custom title to each page of your application without having to rewrite the entire <head> section each time.
+- `{% block title %} {% endblock %}`: a block that serves as a placeholder for a title.
+You will later use it in other templates to give a custom title to each page of your application without having to rewrite the entire `<head>` section each time.

-- {{ url_for('index')}: a function invocation that will return the URL for the index() view function.
-This is different from the previous url_for() invocation you used to link to a static CSS file, because it only requires one argument, which is the name of the view function, and links to the path associated with the function rather than to a static file.
+- `{{ url_for('index')}}`: a function invocation that will return the URL for the `index()` view function.
+This is different from the previous `url_for()` invocation you used to link to a static CSS file because it only requires one argument, which is the name of the view function, and links to the path associated with the function rather than to a static file.

-- {% block content %} {% endblock %}: another block that will be replaced by content depending on the secondary template (templates that inherit from base.html) that will override it.
+- `{% block content %} {% endblock %}`: another block that will be replaced by content, depending on the secondary template (templates that inherit from `base.html`) that will override it.

-Now that you have a base.html template you can inherit that code to index.html by adding only the following code in your index.html:
+Now that you have a `base.html` template, you can inherit that code into `index.html` by only adding the following code in your `index.html`:

 ```py
 {% extends 'base.html' %}